bytesizedskibby/MyTravel/docs/06-API.md

-# API Reference
+# Appendix A: API Reference

-This document provides comprehensive documentation for all API endpoints available in the MyTravel application.
+This appendix provides comprehensive documentation for all API endpoints available in the MyTravel application.
 The API follows RESTful conventions and returns JSON responses.

 ## Base URL